Cantera/cantera/CONTRIBUTING.md

   `Cantera/cantera` repository on GitHub.

 * Submit a Pull Request on Github, from your forked copy.
-Check the results of the continuous-integration tests run using Travis and AppVeyor and resolve any issues that arise.
+Check the results of the continuous-integration tests run using GitHub Actions and resolve any issues that arise.
 * Additional discussion of good Git & Github workflow is provided at http://matplotlib.org/devel/gitwash/development_workflow.html and